AmanuelKBr/Addidas_Sales_Analysis_Dashboard/README.md

 ## 👤 Author
 **Amanuel Birri**
-Data & Analytics Engineer | Data Scientist
+Data & Analytics Engineer | Applied Data Scientist
-LinkedIn | GitHub
+🔗 LinkedIn | 💻 GitHub

 ## 📄 License
 This project is for educational and portfolio purposes only.
 The dataset is used solely for demonstration.